-If you find it hard sending your kids off to camp because you yearn to go with them, then you might want to book a family holiday at The Hideout At Flitner Ranch in Shell, Wyoming.
+If you find it hard sending your kids off to camp because you yearn to go with them, then you might want to book a family holiday at The Hideout At Flitner Ranch.
 Nestled at the base of the foothills of the Big Horn Mountains, this family-owned and operated dude and cattle ranch was founded by Arthur Flitner in 1906.

 Handed down from generation to generation, his grandson, David and his wife Paula, opened the ranch in 1994 as a premier resort catering to folks wanting to experience being cowboys and cowgirls firsthand.
 Guests get to live out a western fantasy as Roy Rogers or Dale Evans – even if it’s just for a week or two.
 Kind of like a camp with all the bells and whistles, Flitner Ranch is best suited to adventurous adults and kids over 10 years of age.

 We soon learned that cowboys look after the cattle and that wranglers look after the horses.
 The first morning was spent at an Orientation, where the wranglers told us the rules of riding.
 They selected the appropriate horse and saddle geared to our experience and our body weight.
 The wranglers evaluated our skills and kindly corrected our mistakes.
 We found the wranglers always had great patience – especially with us, since most of our past riding was on a carousel.
 Kid’s will enjoy “The Singing Wrangler” recording artist, Stewart Reed, who lead our horses through the foothills while serenading us from his saddle with cowboy hurtin’ songs.

 By the first afternoon, the wranglers were ready to take riders on a half-day scenic trail.
 There are 250,000 rolling acres, so every half-day scenic ride offers a different route.
 Favorite trails include Dinosaur Loop and if you dare, Devil’s Leap.